 And now the networks are just inventing shows to fill air time that have nothing to do with the alleged premise of each network.
 Cartoon Network started a couple of years ago showing cartoons geared toward adults at night, so that’s one less channel kids can watch when staying up late.
 Now Cartoon Network is showing live-action movies.
 They may all be perfectly suitable for kids, but what happened to the Cartoon Network?

 Then there’s the off-shoot of Cartoon Network: Boomerang.
 We used to love this channel.
-Jay is 47 and I’m 32 and we loved that we could watch shows that were on when we were kids, and even before.
-Jeffrey’s 6 and even he has always enjoyed Boomerang.
+J is 47 and I’m 32 and we loved that we could watch shows that were on when we were kids, and even before.
+Jack’s 6 and even he has always enjoyed Boomerang.
 (Not every show, of course, but in general.)
 Recently, they’ve moved to showing cartoons from the 90s, and even shows that are still airing new episodes, such as What’s New, Scooby-Doo?.
 WNSD is a cool show, but what’s it doing on Boomerang?
 Then they have all these idiotic shorts that are new and were written for Boomerang.
-Jay and I don’t like them, and even Jeffrey thinks they’re stupid and would rather see shorts from old shows.
+J and I don’t like them, and even Jack thinks they’re stupid and would rather see shorts from old shows.
 (Yes, my son knows what “shorts” are.
 See?
-A mini-history lesson) One good thing about Boomerang is that they don’t show product commercials.
+A mini-history lesson.)
+One good thing about Boomerang is that they don’t show product commercials.

 Speaking of history, have you watched the History Channel lately?
 What do Ax Men and Ice Road Truckers have to do with history?
 The websites say that each show is about the history of these professions.
 Um, no. I’ve only watched a few minutes of AM, but it was mostly a bunch of guys cussing.
 I’m pretty sure the history of logging could be covered in one one-hour special.
 I have watched several episodes of IRT.
 (No, I don’t know why).
 I haven’t seen any history on this show.
 It’s a documentary, ride-along style with a group of truckers who have an extraordinary job, but it would be better suited to the Discovery Channel.
 (Or the Trucker Channel.
 I’m sure there is one.)